kign/c4wa/etc/doc/language.md

 If you reach the end of a non-void function without returning a value, this will trigger "unreachable" run time error in WASM even if return value is never actually used.

-Function declarations (unlike definitions) can't have parameter names, only types.

 ## Compiling multiple source files

 If you specify more than one source files, compiler will yield one "bundle" WAT file.